 |Conversion options more favorable than group||Health issues may be costly|

 |Pricing is more favorable at greater coverages|

-With group life insurance, the base amount that employers give to employees is a great deal and should be accepted especially when it is free.
+With group life insurance, the base amount given to employees for free is a great deal and should be accepted.

-As soon as you look at supplemental employer life insurance, consider an individual life insurance policy first due to all of its advantages over group life.
+As soon as you look at supplemental employer life insurance, consider an individual life insurance policy first.

 Term Life vs. Universal Life Insurance

 Universal life insurance is permanent life insurance that has the potential to accumulate cash values.

 Those cash values may supplement retirement and may provide a lifetime guaranteed death benefit.